Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 The native stack is only used when calling non-Smalltalk functions.
 All Smalltalk stack frames (Contexts) are implemented in a Smalltalk linked list of `Context` objects.
 They are initially allocated on the Smalltalk stack which resides at the beginning of a Process (and are actually not completely filled in as long as they reside in the stack).
 If the stack becomes too deep, the Contexts will be spilled to the Process' Nursery arena (and potentially to the Global arena).
 Similarly, if `thisContext` is returned from a method, the Context (and ones it links to) will be spilled to the heap.

 There are several reasons for this, but the primary reasons are that: a) all the GC roots are on the stack or in the current Context which means that it is easy to do precise GC; and b) switching between interpreter and native implementation is seamless.
-## Dispatch and Polymorphic Inline Caches
+## Sends and Polymorphic Inline Caches
 When a message send is encountered a sequence of threaded words are output:
 1. Either a `SetupReturn` for a normal send, or a `SetupNoReturn` for a tail send.
 These both get the class from the receiver and the selector from the following word. `SetupReturn` also saves the return address (the address after the `DispatchDynamic` - the offset of which is also in that argument word) in the `Context`. `SetupNoReturn` doesn't save the return, but does restructure the stack (the parameters of which are also in that argument word).
 There are versions of both of these for unary and binary selectors as well as the general case, and there are versions of `SetupNoReturn` for with/without `Context` for the current method.
 2. A sequence of `DispatchDirect` words, each followed by a `nil`.